Discharge Instructions for Immunocompromised Patients

-- If you do touch an animal, wash your hands immediately afterward.
+- If you do touch an animal, wash your hands afterward right away.

-- Avoid contact with pet urine or feces.
+- Don't come into contact with pet urine or feces.

 - Don't clean litter boxes, cages, or aquariums.

 - Check with your provider before cutting your nails.
 It may be advised that you file your nails instead.
-If you have trouble cutting or filing your own toenails, a podiatrist or foot doctor can help.
+If you have trouble cutting or filing your own toenails, a podiatrist or foot healthcare provider can help.

-- To avoid injuring your feet or coming in contact with germs, always wear shoes.
+- To prevent injuring your feet or coming in contact with germs, always wear socks and shoes.

 Make sure you see your provider as soon as possible.
-You will likely have an exam and additional tests, if necessary.
+You will likely have an exam and more tests, if needed.
 You will also have a chance to ask questions.